coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 > IFTTT platform turned a very hairy human process into a bunch of green lights.

-The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they know something.
+The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they're next-level.
 I've designed some fairly good API onboarding-processes for sales, but IFTTT Platform completely blows that away.
+I definately hope the trigger/recipe/action-paradigm will become a standard in Europe as well.
+It would make life so much easier.